shyakachaste/InspireMateBot/README.md

 - `$list`: View the list of currently added motivational words and phrases.
 - `$responding`: Toggle whether the bot responds to commands.
 Use `true` to respond and `false` to disable responses.

-## Setup:
-1. Invite the bot to your server using the provided invite link.
-2. Create a channel for inspirational messages (optional but recommended).
-3. Start spreading positivity and inspiration in your Discord community!